mariowise/stripackga/README.md

 A solution for the Strip Packing Problem with C++
 =================================================

-Here is an implementation of a genetics algorithm for the `strip strip packing` over `galib` library for `C++`.
+Here is an implementation of a genetics algorithm for the `strip packing problem` over `galib` library for `C++`.
 To run our program you'll need to install the library and then compile the program as follow.

 GALIB Installation